paralin/crew/docs/getting-started/install/vagrant.md

     # - `BOX_NAME`
     # - `BOX_URI`
     # - `BOX_MEMORY`
-    # - `DOKKU_DOMAIN`
+    # - `CREW_DOMAIN`
-    # - `DOKKU_IP`
+    # - `CREW_IP`
     # - `FORWARDED_PORT`.
-    cd path/to/dokku
+    cd path/to/crew
     vagrant up
     ```
 - Setup SSH Config in `~/.ssh/config`.
-The port listed here is usually correct, though you may want to verify that it is the same as the one listed in the output of `vagrant ssh-config dokku`
+The port listed here is usually correct, though you may want to verify that it is the same as the one listed in the output of `vagrant ssh-config crew`

     ```
-    Host dokku.me
+    Host crew.me
         Port 22
     ```

-- Copy your SSH key via `cat ~/.ssh/id_rsa.pub | pbcopy` and paste it into the dokku-installer at http://dokku.me .
-Change the `Hostname` field on the Dokku Setup screen to your domain and then check the box that says `Use virtualhost naming`.
+- Copy your SSH key via `cat ~/.ssh/id_rsa.pub | pbcopy` and paste it into the crew-installer at http://crew.me .
+Change the `Hostname` field on the Crew Setup screen to your domain and then check the box that says `Use virtualhost naming`.
 Then click *Finish Setup* to install your key.
 You'll be directed to application deployment instructions from here.

 You are now ready to deploy an app or install plugins.

-For a different, complete, example see https://github.com/RyanBalfanz/dokku-vagrant-example.
+For a different, complete, example see https://github.com/RyanBalfanz/crew-vagrant-example.